prevention-icon

 Termite detecting equipment

-• Borescopes are specialised optical devices that are used to photograph active termites inside timber structures.
+• Borescopes are specialised optical devices used to photograph active termites inside timber structures.

 • Sounding tools are tapped against wooden structures to assess their integrity.

-• Moisture meters are used to locate areas of high moisture that attract termites, including inside rafters, joists, and sills.
+• Moisture metres are used to locate areas of high moisture that attract termites, including inside rafters, joists, and sills.

-• Movement detectors using an infrared sensor helps us detect active termites behind walls, in ceilings, and beneath floors.
+• Movement detectors using an infrared sensor help us detect active termites behind walls, in ceilings, and beneath floors.

 Physical inspection of your property

-To make sure that nothing is missed, we follow a general inspection procedure that allows for variations in property layouts.
+To ensure nothing is missed, we follow a general inspection procedure that allows for variations in property layouts.
 You can expect us to cover these termite hotspots:

-• Interior rooms are assessed using a moisture meter, sounding tool and screwdriver.
+• Interior rooms are assessed using a moisture metre, sounding tool and screwdriver.
 This covers wall, ceiling and floor surfaces, door frames, skirting boards and cupboards.

 • An exterior property inspection around the entire perimeter of your house is conducted using a sounding tool and screwdriver.